Rubberazer/JETGPIO/README.md

  INSTALLATION:

-    Clone/download the content into any folder in your JETSON and type:
+    Clone/download the content into any folder in your JETSON, cd to that folder and type:

     make
     sudo make install